• Menu

 Settle

-The dog will lay down, flip onto a hip, and rest on their side (lateral recumbent), with their head and shoulder lying on the ground.
+The dog will lie down, flip onto a hip, and rest on their side (lateral recumbent), with their head and shoulder lying on the ground.
 The dog should allow an exam, grooming, and petting while in this position.
-"Stay" is implied; requires release or next cue.
+"Stay" is implied, and release or the next cue is required.

-The dog sends to a stationary target on verbal cue only and lays down on the target.
+The handler sends the dog at least 6 feet to a stationary target on a verbal cue only, and lies down on the target.
 The dog should look for the mat and target and remain on it with their front feet.
-"Stay" is implied; requires release or next cue.
+"Stay" is implied, and release or the next cue is required.

 Shake